Nightmare of You: History

-The new album, Infomaniac, was recorded at the Magic Shop Studio in the SOHO section of New York City in January 2009, co-produced by the band and Brian Thorn.
+The new album, Infomaniac, was recorded at the Magic Shop recording studio in the SOHO section of New York City in January 2009, co-produced by the band and Brian Thorn.
 The record was reportedly recorded and tracked in just a couple of weeks, with 16-hour sessions.
 Various video updates were posted on the band's MySpace page throughout the sessions, keeping fans in the loop.
 The new album was finished shortly thereafter, entitled Infomaniac and was released through The Bevonshire Label on August 4, 2009.
 On May 18, 2009 Spin magazine released a download on their website of a new song entitled "I Think I'm Getting Older", which is the lead track off of Infomaniac.

 Nightmare of You started touring again in 2009, seeing the band first headline a UK tour in April (with support by Philadelphia-based band Jukebox the Ghost), followed directly by a support slot on the Alkaline Trio/Saves the Day tour in the United States.
 After a three-week break, the band then set out on its own 6-week US headlining tour in June/July of '09, seeing the band play more than 35 cities in anticipation of the new Infomaniac album release.

 On December 10, 2009, at a gig at Binghamton University, Reilly announced that he would be departing for Italy thus placing the band on an indefinite hiatus.

 On May 10, 2012, Nightmare of You released a new song entitled "Out Of My Mind" on their website.

 In July, Brandon Reilly released "Give Us A Kiss" on their website.